cheerans/Microservices-Architecture/README.md

 - [Spring Eureka Server](MLEurekaServer/README.md)

   Please click the link above for details.
-This server manages out service registry and discovery.
+This server manages our service registry and discovery.
+Our Microservices registers with Eureka servers.
+The consumer applciations and ZUUL proxy queries Eureka server for discovery.

 - [Spring Boot Microservice](MLService/README.md)

   Please click the link above for details.